IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.2.1 Authorization Server Metadata option
 This option enables automated configuration of Resource Servers and Authorization Clients by enabling them to pull configuration metadata directly from the Authorization Server.

-TODO: Reference Vol2 section
+TODO: Reference the transaction in Vol2 section

-TODO: make all MAY, SHALL lowercase

-An Authorization Client that supports this option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.
+An Authorization Client that supports this option shall have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

-Authorization Servers supporting the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
+Authorization Servers supporting the Authorization Server Metadata option shall provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
 This information includes endpoint locations, supported authentication grants and signing key materials.

-Resource Servers supporting the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.
+Resource Servers supporting the Authorization Server Metadata option shall have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option)

-An Authorization Servers that supports this option SHALL provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.
+An Authorization Servers that supports this option shall provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

-A Resource Server that supports this option SHALL be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.
+A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.

 ### 34.2.3 SAML Token Option
 This option enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.

-An Authorization Servers that supports this option SHALL provide an endpoint to retrieve XUA compliant SAML 2.0 access token to be incorporated in RESTful requests to Resource Servers.
+An Authorization Servers that supports this option shall provide an endpoint to retrieve XUA compliant SAML 2.0 access token to be incorporated in RESTful requests to Resource Servers.

-A Resource Server that supports this option SHALL be able to accept XUA compliant access tokens in RESTful requests, extract and validate the information provided in the token, and to enforce access policies based on it.
+A Resource Server that supports this option shall be able to accept XUA compliant access tokens in RESTful requests, extract and validate the information provided in the token, and to enforce access policies based on it.

 ### 34.2.3 Token Introspection Option
 Actors that support this option use the Token Introspection [ITI-102] transaction to validate and obtain the claims associated with an access token; see ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option).
 Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the Authorization Server.

-Authorization Servers declaring the Token Introspection option SHALL provide an endpoint usable by Resource Servers to validate and evaluate the access token.
-With this option, the Authorization Server MAY provide other token formats than JWT or SAML.
+Authorization Servers declaring the Token Introspection option shall provide an endpoint usable by Resource Servers to validate and evaluate the access token.
+With this option, the Authorization Server may provide other token formats than JWT or SAML.
 Using this option, the token can be treated as an opaque data construct for Resource Servers.
-When Token Introspection option is used, the Authorization Server SHALL provide the Token Introspection [ITI-102] transaction service.
+When Token Introspection option is used, the Authorization Server shall provide the Token Introspection [ITI-102] transaction service.

-The Resource Server declaring the Token Introspection option SHALL have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
+The Resource Server declaring the Token Introspection option shall have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
 This transaction can be used by the Resource Server when it is uncertain about the format of the token (JWT, SAML, or opaque), or when it wants to re-evaluate the authorization policy.
 To be able to invoke the introspection endpoint, the Resource Server MUST authenticate itself.
-It MAY obtain a access token of its own from the Authorization Server for this purpose.
+It may obtain a access token of its own from the Authorization Server for this purpose.

 When the Incorporate Authorization Token [ITI-72] transaction [ is used with a FHIR server, Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".